 What the Movie, Hoosiers, Teaches Us About Court Size & Dimensions

 I love the following scene from the 1986 film, “Hoosiers.”
-If you recall (and if you don’t recall, rent it or buy it from Amazon), Hoosiers is a 1986 sports film about a small-town Indiana high school basketball team that wins the state championship.
-The story is set during 1951/1952, when all high schools in Indiana, regardless of size, competed in one state championship tournament.
+If you recall, Hoosiers is a 1986 sports film about a small-town Indiana high school basketball team that wins the state championship.
+The story is set in 1951/1952, when all high schools in Indiana, regardless of size, competed in one state championship tournament.